-For many people known as the city of gardens.
-It was also one of the first connotations that local people shared with me when talking about Victoria.
+For many people Victoria is known as the city of gardens.
+It was also one of the first insights residents shared with me when talking about Victoria.

-For me, Victoria is always related somehow with the unique experience of a few hours' boat trip from Vancouver to Victoria through the calm waters of the bay separating Vancouver Island from the mainland.
+For me, Victoria also means a soothing few-hours boat trip from Vancouver through the calm waters of the bay separating Vancouver Island from the mainland.

-We spent two intense days in Victoria last June, however, because of nature, history, and architecture, I would definitely visit the city more often and for a longer time.
+I spent two intense days in Victoria last June, however, because of its nature, history, and architecture, I would definitely come back to the city again.
 Victoria is one of the oldest cities in the Pacific Northwest (1843).
-The British Columbia Parliament Building and the Empress Hotel are among the most recognizable historical monuments here.
-Also, in Victoria, there is the second oldest Chinatown in North America.
-Being the first one in San Francisco.
+The British Columbia Parliament Building and the Empress Hotel are among the most recognizable historical monuments, often highlighted in the official guidebooks.
+Moreover, the second oldest Chinatown in North America is located in the city (the oldest one is in San Francisco).

-I'm impressed by both architecture and nature in the city of Victoria.
-However, it seems nature here is slightly different than in other parts of British Columbia.
-In parks and gardens, there are many varieties of flowers, and the peacocks greet you in the parks.
+I was truly impressed by both architecture and nature of the city, however, the greenery here is slightly different than in other parts of British Columbia.
+In the city gardens, there are many varieties of colorful flowers, and the peacocks surprise you in the parks.
 Victoria is located by the ocean, the beaches are long and sandy, and walks through the cliffs are always too short.

-Due to its Victorian architecture and botanical gardens (hallmarks of the city), Victoria is known as the most romantic city in Canada.
-Also, Victoria ranks as one of the best cities to live in the world.
-The port of the city, historic monuments, modern restaurants, and craft beer markets, houses on the water and sunsets that illuminate everything that the city has to offer - all of those impact the overall image of Victoria as a place highly recommendable to visit, no matter of length of stay.
+Due to its Victorian architecture and a few botanical gardens (hallmarks of the city), Victoria is known as the most romantic city in Canada.
+At the same time, Victoria ranks as one of the best cities to live in the world.
+The port of the city, historic monuments, modern restaurants, craft beer markets, houses on the water and sunsets that illuminate everything that the city has to offer - each and every element of the city shapes your impressions and makes you want to stay here for longer.

 Top things to do in Victoria, BC in Canada